 Required Pre-Work for the Class:

-While we are rolling out the new training for harassment and discrimination training across campus, attendees in this course must have completed one of the following two options for on-line tutorials before enrolling in this workshop.
-We highly encourage managers who have not yet completed the new training "Supervisory Anti-Harassment" to complete this before attending this Manager Orientation workshop.
+Attendees in this course must have completed "Supervisory Anti-Harassment" before attending this Manager Orientation workshop.
 If you have not yet received an email with enrollment instructions (from the Law Room on behalf of SMU) please email us at DevelopU@smu.edu to request that you be enrolled.
 Provide your name, email, and SMU ID in the email.

-Please allow 60-90 minutes for completion of each tutorial, although you may proceed through at your own pace.
+Please allow 60-90 minutes for completion of the tutorial, although you may proceed through at your own pace.
 Choose the “supervisory” version of each tutorial if prompted.

 Parking: Park in the All-University Parking (AUP) east of the building.